Either a thesis option or a course option may be selected. The special requirements for these options are as follows:

 - The remaining courses in the program may be selected from senior or graduate-level courses in ESE or elsewhere in the university that are approved by the department.
 Please consult the ESE departmental website for a list of allowable electives.

 - A maximum of 6 units may be transferred from another institution and applied toward the master's degree.

 - ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken by full-time graduate students each semester.
-Master's students must attend at least three seminars per semester.
+This course is taken with an unsatisfactory/satisfactory grade option.

 - The degree program must be consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.

 - Students must obtain a cumulative grade-point average of at least 3.0 out of a possible 4.0 overall for courses applied toward the degree.
 Courses that apply toward the degree must be taken with the credit/letter grade option.